opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 1. Go to the Mapbox website, logged in.
 2. In the `Mapbox account page <https://www.mapbox.com/account/apps/>`_, either copy the Default Public Token, or create a new Public Token and copy it.
 This will be used by Opendatasoft to display maps on the behalf of the user's own Mapbox account.
 3. Go back to the Look & feel > Data Visualizations subsection of the Opendatasoft's domain back office.
-4. In the "Basemaps" area, click on "Mapbox integration" to expand the related configurations.
+4. In the "Basemaps" configuration, click on "Mapbox integration" to expand the related configurations.
 5. Paste the Public Token in the textbox.
 A message will confirm whether the access token is valid or not.

 Using the basemaps table, it is now possible to select one of Mapbox's default styles, or choose "Custom" to enter the MapID of a custom created map.